bugfolder/civicrm_mail_intercept/README.md

-This module allows the interception of CiviCRM-attempted emails in development, with the option to display the contents in the current page or to dump them to a file in the `/tmp` directory (useful for things done during cron, which is executed via a shell script).
+This module allows the interception of CiviCRM-attempted emails in development, with the option to display the contents in the current page or to dump them to a file in the `/tmp` directory.

+Note, however, that this only applies to emails generated via user interaction with the site, not during CiviCRM cron calls, because CiviCRM's cron processor doesn't do a full bootstrap of Backdrop.

 If we're writing to the screen, then the module checks to see if the devel module is enabled; if it is, we use `dpm()` to format the message on the screen.